MusarrafAM/2-LFS---JavaScript-/README.md

 ES6 modules = An external file that contains reusable code that can be imported into other JavaScript files/ Can contain variables, classes, functions etc…

-synchronous = Executes line by line consecutively in a sequential manner Code that waits for an operation to complete.
+Synchronous = Executes code line by line in a sequential manner, meaning each operation must complete before the next one starts.
+The code waits for an operation to finish before moving to the next instruction.

-asynchronous = Allows multiple operations to be perforemed concurrently without waiting. doesn't block the execution flow and allows the program to continue (I/O operations, network requests, fetching data) handled with : Callbacjs, Promisses, Async/Await
+Asynchronous = Allows multiple operations to be performed concurrently without waiting.
+It does not block the execution flow and allows the program to continue running while tasks (such as I/O operations, network requests, or fetching data) are being processed.

+Asynchronous operations are handled using:

+Callbacks
+Promises
+Async/Await

 error = An object that is created to represent a problem that occurs try { } = elncose code that might potentially cause an error.